Why I'm Going to Inbound 2012

 My 5 Reasons for Being a Hubspot Partner and Going to Inbound this year:

-- Based on my experience and observations, Hubspot's model is similar to my own mindset and business approach (and therefore ideal B2B clients).
+- Based on my experience and observations, HubSpot's model is similar to my own mindset and business approach (and therefore ideal B2B clients).
 They strive to be a lean learning organization.
-They have a model of continous optimization of process based on data- proven results.
+They have a model of continuous optimization of process based on data- proven results.
 Their ability to adapt quickly is what is what helps me stay 2 steps ahead of my client.
 Always be learning.

 - They are trying to change the status quo.
 There is a certain amount of infectious passion needed to do that.
 If you don't think what you are doing is sexy, you are not changing the status quo or creating something bigger than you.

 - They are focused on creating tools that are enable customer-centric inbound sales and marketing.
-Collaborative, real time, customer experience tools that are integratable, easy to use and scalable.
+Collaborative, real time, customer experience tools that are integratabtle, easy to use and scalable.

 - They read my mind when they came up with the word Smarketing.
 Again, think collaborative, social, real-time...

 - When what I do with them stops working, I will stop doing it and recommending it to clients who will benefit from it.